kontent-ai/delivery-sdk-net/docs/Strong-Types-Explained-–-DataAnnotations-attributes.md

 ### The DataAnnotations Attributes

 Sometimes, not all data can be distinguished with .NET types.
-For example, in Kentico Kontent, an e-mail address is nothing but a string:
+For example, in Kontent.ai, an e-mail address is nothing but a string:

 `john.doe@example.com`